atlassian/conartist/README.md

 If you do not define `input()`, or the file does not exist, calling `input()` from your formatter function will return `null`.

 The `output()` function is responsible for taking the `file` it's handling and returning the contents of the file that you want to write to disk.
-The `merge()` function will return the result of your fomatting function and you're responsible for transforming this to a string that can be saved to a file.
+The `merge()` function will return the result of your formatting function and you're responsible for transforming this to a string that can be saved to a file.
 For example, the `json` format will `JSON.stringify()` the result of this.